Future Husband: Cultural references

 In the beginning of this episode, Liz asks where Frank Rossitano (Judah Friedlander) is, as he is one of her staff writers and she wants him to write some Winter Olympics sketches.
 This results in Liz breaking the fourth wall—a term used when a character in a television show, film or on stage directly addresses the audience—where she mouths speech that is unintelligible, while her voice is heard saying "Lindsey Vonn!" who won the "gold medal for skiing!"

 Kenneth references the 1987 thriller film Fatal Attraction after encouraging Liz to meet with her "future husband" and deeming it a romantic situation, saying "Just like that movie I only saw the first 10 minutes of, Fatal Attraction!".
 The movie is about a married man who has a weekend affair with a woman who refuses to end the affair as she becomes obsessed with him.
-In addition, Jane Krakowski appeared in Fatal Attraction.
 Kenneth later has a dream that seems to be influenced by the movie The Shining, telling Jenna, "Late at night these two little twin girls told me they wanted to play with me forever."
 He also references the story of Lot and his daughters from the Bible, and a vignette from Saved by the Bell involving characters Samuel "Screech" Powers and Lisa Turtle.

 Wondering why he has not seen any of his GE colleagues, Jack's office assistant Jonathan (Maulik Pancholy) suggests that maybe they are the last people on Earth, as he references the 2007 film I Am Legend, "You're Will Smith and I'm the dog!"
 In I Am Legend, Will Smith's character is the last healthy human in New York City and lives with his dog.
 In order to figure out what is going on, Jonathan does investigative work and downloads Don Geiss's schedule while self-narrating to the theme music of Mission Impossible (1996).
 After Kenneth convinces her to call her "future husband", Liz, who speaks in a Jamaican accent as Dr. Kaplan's dental assistants are Jamaican women, tells the man he needs to come into Dr. Kaplan's office for some work, and Liz ends the call with "Cool Runnings, man!
 Bobsled!"
 This is a reference to the comedy movie Cool Runnings (1993) in which the Jamaica national bobsled team made their debut in the 1988 Winter Olympics.
 In another scene, Liz's ringtone is the song "Fuck the Pain Away" by Canadian electronic musician Peaches.

 While giving elocution lessons to Tracy, Jenna quotes the song "I Am So Proud" from Gilbert and Sullivan's The Mikado when she asks him to repeat the phrase, "To sit in solemn silence in a dull, dark dock/Awaiting the sensation of a short, sharp shock."